-If the above requirements are not met, a penalty of 20% of the provisional tax underpaid will be imposed unless sufficient PAYE and provisional tax has been paid in the year of assessment.
-The penalty can be remitted if the taxpayer can prove that due care has been taken in seriously calculating the estimate.
+If the above requirements are not met, a penalty of 20% is levied on the difference between the estimated tax and 90% of the actual tax (if the taxable income is R1 million or less), or 80% of the actual tax (if the taxable income exceeds R1 million), less PAYE and provisional tax paid in the year of assessment.
+The penalty may be waived if the taxpayer can prove that due care has been taken in seriously calculating the estimate.